elijaharita/lotus/documentation/en/cli-lotus.md

 ### lotus net stat
 ```
 NAME:
-   lotus net stat - report resource stat for a scope
+   lotus net stat - Report resource usage for a scope

 USAGE:
    lotus net stat [command options] scope

+DESCRIPTION:
+   Report resource usage for a scope.

+  The scope can be one of the following:
+  - system        -- reports the system aggregate resource usage.
+  - transient     -- reports the transient resource usage.
+  - svc:<service> -- reports the resource usage of a specific service.
+  - proto:<proto> -- reports the resource usage of a specific protocol.
+  - peer:<peer>   -- reports the resource usage of a specific peer.
+  - all           -- reports the resource usage for all currently active scopes.

 OPTIONS:
    --help, -h  show help (default: false)